AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

     - The precise timestamp of the modification.
     - The DataSubjectDetails **ProcessorService.Incidents** and DataSubjectID **ProcessorService.Customers**.

-  - Vulnerability fully remediated – Insufficient logging is resolved, with comprehensive audit trails ensuring GDPR compliance and enhanced data privacy. see screenshot
+  - Vulnerability fully remediated – Insufficient logging is resolved, with comprehensive audit trails ensuring GDPR compliance and enhanced data privacy.
+See screenshot

     <p align="center">
     <img src="images/audit-log-data-modifications.png" alt="" width="900"/>